Job Search and Career Advice Platform

 Qualifications

-• Experience in a Windows-based environment and CRM systems.
+• Experience in a service-centered environment preferred.

 Responsibilities